 As you’re building your BIG IDEA into a business, you’ll probably need to hire employees.
 Most likely, you’ll even experience some form of employee turnover or volatility throughout the course of your business.
 So how do you hire “good” employees?
 How do you know who’s capable, loyal, trustworthy, and dependable?
 Do employees like that exist?
 Can you weed out the unmotivated, unqualified, and unreliable?
-Well, over the course!
-In my years as a business owner, I’ve developed my own hiring practice, based on expert advice and what has worked for me.
+Well, in my years as a business owner, I’ve developed my own hiring practice based on expert advice and what has worked for me.
 Therefore, I’d like to share the requirements for how to hire the right employees for your startup.

 “I like to use the words ‘team members’ instead of employees or staff members.
 Team implies that people are pulling in the same direction” – Justin Goodbread, CFP®, CEPA®, CVGA®Click to tweet